 The CSM title is fairly new and increasing in popularity as more companies shift from selling products to selling services, such as software and cloud services.
 According to a report from LinkedIn, 72% of customer success managers are working in the Software & IT industry.

-The role is meant to guide consumers through a successful experience with a given brand and maximize the value of their purchase.
+The role is meant to guide consumers through a successful experience with a given brand and maximise the value of their purchase.
 As business models have evolved into subscription and consumption-based formats, the focus has turned to ongoing customer satisfaction and growth.

 The objective is not to make a one-time sale but build an ongoing relationship with customers where everyone's goals are continuously being met.

 It's a balancing act to master – the CSM's job is to work on behalf of both the business and the client to figure out how your brand best fits into their current needs.
 As demand and products develop over time, the client success manager can continue guiding the customer towards options most suitable for them.